Teaching Seniors T’ai Chi

 ©Copyright 2012 by Robert Chuckrow

 Some T’ai-Chi teachers have reservations about teaching seniors.
 They feel that they would need to water down T’ai Chi and that the benefits are not worth the effort required.
-I have been teaching T’ai Chi classes specifically for seniors for over a decade and find it extremely rewarding.
-Moreover, I feel no need to water down my teaching, just to have more patience and not expect the same results as from younger students.
+I have been teaching T’ai Chi classes specifically for seniors for well over a decade and find it extremely rewarding.
+Moreover, I feel no need to water down my teaching.
+There is, however, a need to have more patience and not expect the same results as from younger students.

 A student in her seventies said, “Before I started studying I had fallen a number of times, and one time I fractured my wrist.
 During the two years that I’ve been studying T’ai Chi, I haven’t fallen once except for a few days ago, but I was not injured.”